solomonsojay/TaskDefender/README.md

 1. **Honest Accountability**: Integrity checkpoints ensure you're truthful about task completion
 2. **Smart Motivation**: AI analyzes your patterns and provides contextual motivation
-3. **Cloud Synchronization**: Your data is securely stored and available across devices
+3. **Local Storage**: Your data is securely stored in your browser and available across sessions
 4. **Gamified Progress**: Achievements and streaks make productivity engaging
 5. **Flexible Approach**: Multiple personas and customization options